 China aster flowers have a rich association with myth and folklore.
 To the ancient Greeks, the flowers represented the god Jupiter.
 Legend has it that Jupiter caused a huge flood that killed many warriors.
 The goddess Astraea was so upset that she turned into a star.
 Her tears fell to earth, and where they landed, China asters grew.

 In Germany and England, many believed that asters were magical.
-The French lay bouquets of asters on the graves of fallen soldiers; here the aster is known as “Eye of Christ.”
+The French lay bouquets of asters on the graves of fallen soldiers; here, the aster is known as the “Eye of Christ.”